nurulmac11/nmacun/content/wellness-food.md

 I would consume some vegetable dishes if I had that much talent/time in kitchen, I don't see any problem with them that much but it's much easier for me to just preprare a piece of meat on pan or airfryer quickly.

 In between meals, since I don't want to be in strict ketosis, I eat fruits and honey.
 That's all unless I eat out and go off my regular diet.
 As beverage I consume diet coke although it's not innocent, ayran, coffee sometimes with coconut oil(bullet-proof coffee), black tea, herbal tea such as sage, mint and lastly as supplement, I only take vitamin D and omega - 3.
+So that's all.
+In the future, I am planning to share my take on other aspects of a healthy life.
+Thank you for reading this far.